-In plain English, at the turbine end of a turbocharger, the balance is not effected by assembly into the cartridge, but at the compressor end, small errors in the wheel, the shaft, the thrust collar and the nose nut can cause an accumulation of balance error.
-At high speed, this can result in a noisy turbocharger, and can cause premature bearing failure.
+In plain English, at the turbine end of a turbocharger, the balance is not affected by the assembling into the cartridge.
+However, at the compressor end small errors in the wheel, the shaft, the thrust collar and the nose nut can result in an accumulation inaccuracies can result in one very noisy turbocharger and can also cause premature bearing failure.

 We can correct an imbalanced turbocharger by running the assembled cartridge at a high speed on a flexible suspension.
 This allows us to measure vibration responses and allows us to deduct whether components need to be altered at an assembly point, or if the removal of metal material from the nose can establish an acceptable level of balance.

 This process usually requires the unit to be run at speeds close to the normal service operating speed, typically 100,000 to 200,000 rev/min, dependant on the wheel size.

 The VSR High Speed Machine, calibrated up to 230,000 RPM, looks for, and measures, vibrations during the acceleration and deceleration of the turbocharger core assembly.
 Our skilled technicians then remove material to bring these levels down.
 Whilst the VSR balancing machine is predominantly used for turbocharger balancing we also use it for fault diagnosis.
 The machine runs a constant 4 bar of oil pressure and so allows us to test turbos for oil leakage at various rotor speeds.

 In 2013 we were approached by a well-known video games manufacturer to help them record turbo noises for the latest 'Need For Speed' computer game.
 We used one of our VSR balancers to replicate the rotor speeds and performance most likely to be seen on the road.